 - Continue all of the behaviors and processes discussed in the articles below until change has the opportunity to become anchored in the culture.
-I am reminded of Dr. W. Edwards Deming's emphasis on the constancy of purpose.
+Dr. W. Edwards Deming in all of his work in continuous improvement emphasized the importance of the constancy of purpose.

-- Set up changes so that people in you organization experience some early wins.
+- Set up changes so that people in your organization experience some early wins.

-- Recognize that effective change is usually a realignment of the worldview, rather than a program or flavor of the month.
+- Recognize that effective change is usually a realignment of the worldview of your employees, rather than a program or flavor of the month.

 Finally, as much as employees need to celebrate new beginnings, you will need to provide opportunities for employees to mourn the past, to let go of familiar ways of doing work.
-Even as change is, hopefully, a gain for your organization, it is also always a loss.
+Recognize that even as change is, hopefully, a true gain for your organization, it is also always a loss.

 People lose coworkers, comfortable work processes, known ways of doing things, communication networks, security, and stability, or confidence in their own capability.
 Recognize their loss, and you will assist people to move more quickly with you into the brave new world.